 Homemade herbicide – Another option for getting rid of bugleweed is to create a homemade, environmentally friendly herbicide by mixing equal parts very hot water and vinegar.
 Stir in a small amount of salt and a few drops of liquid dish soap.
 Apply the solution with a spray bottle or a garden sprayer.

 Black plastic – If the ajuga isn’t in your lawn, you may be able to smother large patches with black plastic.
 Secure the plastic with bricks or rocks and leave it alone for two weeks so the sun can “bake” the ajuga.
 If the plants are still alive, leave the plastic in place for an additional two weeks.

-Chemical herbicides – If all else fails, ajuga weed control may require an herbicide.
+Chemical herbicides – If all else fails, ajuga weed control may require a chemical herbicide.
 If the ajuga is in your lawn, read the label carefully and be sure to use a non-selective herbicide that will kill the ajuga without harming your lawn.

 Note: Chemical control should only be used as a last resort, as organic approaches are more environmentally friendly.